pydicom/sendit/docs/anonymize.md

 3. If you don't use DASHER, or do something entirely different, you have complete control to not use these som provided functions at all, in which case you will want to tweak the functions in the [tasks](../sendit/apps/main/tasks) folder.

-At this point, we have finished the de-identification process (for header data, pixel anonymization is a separate thing still need to be developed) and can move on to [storage.md](storage.md)
+At this point, we have finished the anonymization process (for header data, pixel anonymization is a separate thing still need to be developed) and can move on to [storage.md](storage.md)